lindzeyn/unix-deadlock-checker/README.md

 # Detecting Deadlock in UNIX
-Your task is to design a serial userspace program that detects and crudely resolves particular types of deadlock on a UNIX system.
-As we know, deadlock can manifest in a variety of different ways on an operating system, in both the kernel and userland.
-For this assignment we will only be concerned with deadlock among userspace processes that are sharing file resources.
+Your task is to design a userspace program that detects and crudely resolves particular types of deadlock on a UNIX system.
+As we know, deadlock can manifest in a variety of different ways on an operating system, in both the kernel and userland, but for this assignment we will only be concerned with deadlock among userspace processes that are sharing mutually-exclusive file resources.
 This might sound rather restrictive at first, but as we know, many resources on UNIX machines are in fact represented as files, be they physical or virtual.
 Before you begin the assignment, you should have a basic understanding of deadlock and the algorithms for detecting and correcting it.

 ## Specification

 Your program must be written in the C programming language and it must exhibit the following behavior:

 0. Print a list of the userspace processes that are actively reading/writing/waiting on any locked file.
-1. Check for file-related deadlock amongst the userspace processes.
+1. Check for file-related deadlock amongst the userspace processes that are currently running.
 2. If there is no file-related deadlock amongst the userspace processes, print <tt>No deadlock.</tt> to standard out and exit.
 3. If deadlock has been detected, print <tt>Deadlock!</tt>, and then:
 4. List each instance of deadlock on a new line and display the process names and file names involved.